SSpzcee/Asunder-PHB/phb/md/twoup.md

 You don't get tired.
 It's just not something you do.

-Whenever your Stamina penalty increases, it increases by 1 less.
+Whenever your Stamina penalty increases, it increases by 1 less (to a minimum of 1).

 The first time in a battle you fail a Stamina roll, you advance one less Fatigue category.